SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 E = 100\% \times \frac{p_c - p_v}{p_c} = 100\% \times \left(1 - \frac{p_v}{p_c}\right)
 $$

-Now if we believe that $p_v$ and $p_c$ are Beta-distributed, given the clinical trial as a bunch of disease-catching coin flips, then vaccine efficacy is distributed as (a trivial linear function of) the ratio of a couple of independent Beta variables.
+Now if we believe that $p_v$ and $p_c$ are Beta-distributed, then given the clinical trial as a bunch of disease-catching coin flips, the vaccine efficacy is distributed as (a trivial linear function of) the ratio of a couple of independent Beta variables.

 Ok, so what's the distribution of a ratio of independent Beta variables?
 There are a